 In senior competition, there are always standouts making so many podiums and rankings predictable if everyone hits.
 But in the junior all-around and event finals sessions at European Championships, with so many girls performing at a similar level, fans had surprise medalists at nearly every turn.

 The all-around final was especially fun to watch, with most of my favorites for the title ending up making big mistakes, leading to three totally unpredictable medalists.
 That would pretty much never happen in the senior field!
-For Russia, I think most expected Anastasia Ilyankova and Ulyana Perebinosova to come in as the strongest, but both had mistakes in qualifications, leaving Perebinosova out completely after balking her vault but touching the table led to a score of zero there.
-Then, in finals, Ilyankova sat her vault and imploded on beam, scoring about four points less than she did in qualifications to hold the door wide open for almost anyone to sneak in for gold.
+For Russia, I think most expected Anastasia Iliankova and Uliana Perebinosova to come in as the strongest, but both had mistakes in qualifications, leaving Perebinosova out completely after balking her vault but touching the table led to a score of zero there.
+Then, in finals, Iliankova sat her vault and imploded on beam, scoring about four points less than she did in qualifications to hold the door wide open for almost anyone to sneak in for gold.

 It was still a Russian who finished on top of the podium, however, as Elena Eremina overcame some mistakes of her own on each event to finish strong with a 54.55.
 Eremina is generally the least consistent of the three top junior Russians, but she managed to save her own implosions for event finals, sitting one of her vaults and falling on floor.
 Still, in addition to her all-around victory, she also managed a good performance for beam bronze.